Edgewater Bridge Replacement

-We expect to close the bridge for approximately 12 months starting in June 2023, after school is out.
+We expect to close the bridge for approximately 12 months starting spring 2024.

 Our timeline is as follows.
-We will have more refined schedule information after we select a contractor in early 2023.
+We will have more refined schedule information after a contractor is selected.

 Sign up for future updates by subscribing to the ’Edgewater Bridge Project Updates’ News Flash category.